coffee2code/admin-post-navigation/readme.txt

 == Filters ==

 The plugin is further customizable via six filters.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_admin_post_navigation_orderby (filter) =

 The 'c2c_admin_post_navigation_orderby' filter allows you to change the post field used in the ORDER BY clause for the SQL to find the previous/next post.
-By default this is 'ID' for non-hierarchical post types (such as posts) and 'post_title' for hierarchical post types (such as pages).
+By default this is 'post_date' for non-hierarchical post types (such as posts) and 'post_title' for hierarchical post types (such as pages).
 If you wish to change this, hook this filter.
-This is not typical usage for most users.
+Note: users can customize the post navigation order field for themselves on a per-post type basis via "Screen Options" (see FAQ and screenshot for more info).

 Arguments:

 * $field (string) The current ORDER BY field
 * $post_type (string) The post type being navigated
+* $user_id (int) The user's ID

 Example:

 `
 /**
- * Modify how Admin Post Navigation orders posts for navigation by ordering
+ * Modify how Admin Post Navigation orders posts for navigation by changing the
- * pages by 'menu_order' and posts by 'post_date'.
+ * ordering of pages by 'menu_order'.
  *
  * @param string $field     The field used to order posts for navigation.
  * @param string $post_type The post type being navigated.
+ * @param int    $user_id.
+The user's ID.
  * @return string
  */
-function custom_order_apn( $field, $post_type ) {
+function custom_order_apn( $field, $post_type, $user_id ) {
-	if ( 'page' === $post_type ) {
+	// Only change the order for the 'page' post type. if ( 'page' === $post_type ) {
-		return 'menu_order';
+		$field = 'menu_order';
-	} else {
-		return 'post_date';
 	}

+	return $field;
 }
-add_filter( 'c2c_admin_post_navigation_orderby', 'custom_order_apn', 10, 2 );
+add_filter( 'c2c_admin_post_navigation_orderby', 'custom_order_apn', 10, 3 );
 `

 = c2c_admin_post_navigation_post_statuses (filter) =